ilteoood/flutter_i18n/README.md

 Other examples of use:

+Force a language to be loaded at run-time:
 ```sh
 await FlutterI18n.refresh(buildContext, languageCode, {countryCode});
 ```

+Plural translations:
 ```sh
 FlutterI18n.plural(buildContext, "your.key", pluralValue);
 ```

-For more informations, read the CHANGELOG.md.
+For more informations and details, read the [CHANGELOG.md](CHANGELOG.md).

+Known problems:

+- In iOS simulator, is always used the *en_US* locale: see [here](https://github.com/ilteoood/flutter_i18n/issues/58).